Updated August 16, 2022

 While this does have its benefits – especially for those with flaky home networks – it also has a few downsides:

-Compatibility Comparison - App and Device Support
+Compatibility Comparison – App and Device Support:

 Device support is probably the biggest difference between Tablo OTA DVRs and Amazon Fire TV Recast.

-As mentioned, the Tablo brand is committed to an open ecosystem approach with 14 apps, across 8 operating systems, supporting 12,000+ internet-connected devices.
+The Tablo brand is committed to an open ecosystem approach with 14 apps, across 8 operating systems, supporting 12,000+ internet-connected devices.

-Tablo will continue to support the wide variety of streaming media players, Smart TVs, mobile devices, PCs, and gaming systems that cord cutters already own – including Roku, Apple TV, Android TV, Amazon Fire TV, and many more.
+Tablo will continue to support the wide variety of streaming media players, Smart TVs, mobile devices, PCs and gaming systems that cord cutters already own – including Roku, Apple TV, Android TV, Amazon Fire TV and many more.

 On the other hand, Amazon has consistently proven to be much less open.

 They have restricted access to content from perceived competitors and designed products to specifically promote their own services and technology.
-While this is smart from a business sense, it can prove frustrating to cord cutters who want to watch what they want, when they want, and on the device they want.
+While this is smart from a business sense, it can prove frustrating to cord cutters who want to watch what they want, when they want and on the device they want.

-With Amazon Recast, users will be limited to viewing on Amazon devices including Smart TVs, Fire TV streaming boxes and sticks, the Amazon Echo Show smart display, and mobile devices via its app.
+With Amazon Recast, users will be limited to viewing on Amazon devices including Smart TVs, Fire TV streaming boxes and sticks, the Amazon Echo Show smart display and mobile devices via its app.

 Recast does not support competing streaming devices like Roku, Apple TV, Nvidia Shield TV, nor does it support competing Smart TVs from Roku, Samsung, LG or Android TV, nor PCs or gaming boxes.

-Additional Considerations
+Additional Considerations:

-There are a few other factors to consider when comparing Tablo OTA DVRs with Amazon Fire TV Recast including, TV guide data, out-of-home TV viewing, streaming service integrations, and availability.
+There are a few other factors to consider when comparing Tablo OTA DVRs with Amazon Fire TV Recast including, TV guide data, out-of-home TV viewing, streaming service integrations and availability.

-Final Thoughts
+Final Thoughts:

 If you have any additional questions as you compare Tablo OTA DVRs and make choices for your cord cutting ecosystem, don’t hesitate to drop us a line.
+We’re here to help!